Je9017962/Portfolio-Project/README.md

 # Hey, I'm Jeremiah Morris-Wyley

-Web developer comfortable with the full stack, from React frontends to Firebase backends and everything in between.
+Web Content Producer comfortable with the full stack, from React frontends to Firebase backends and everything in between.

 ---